 If you have sustained injuries in an accident caused by another person and want to seek compensation beyond your insurance, you must establish responsibility for the accident first.
 It’s important to prove fault if your personal injury protection (PIP) insurance is not enough to cover your losses.
-For this, you usually need the assistance of an experienced personal injury lawyer Boston who will help you collect evidence to support your claim.
+For this, you usually need the assistance of an experienced personal injury lawyer north augusta sc who will help you collect evidence to support your claim.

 Proving Fault in Personal Injury Cases